 Visiting Tenement MuseumThe Tenement Museum is located at the corner of Orchard Street and Delancey Street in the Lower East Side neighbourhood of Manhattan.
 During their hey days, these historic streets supported an array of small businesses and street vendors.
 Located only three blocks away from the museum, the Essex Street Station is served by the F, J, M and Z lines of the New York City subway.
 These express trains primarily run through the eastern part of Manhattan.
 Other subway stations that are within walking distance of the museum include Grand Street and Bowery.
 There are also numerous Metropolitan Transportation Authority (MTA) bus stops along Delancey Street, which merges with the Williamsburg Bridge.
 The Lower East Side is primarily a residential neighbourhood, so you won't find too many parking garages like in Midtown Manhattan.
 However, some garages are available in the neighbouring districts of Chinatown, Little Italy and the Bowery district.
 Originally established in the late 19th century to accommodate horse-drawn carriages and push-carts, many of the relatively narrow streets near the Tenement Museum now have a bicycle-friendly layout.

 Location: 103 Orchard Street, New York, NY, 10002

-Click here to visit Tenement Museum - Lower East Side official website
+Click here to visit Tenement Museum official website.

 Note: This information can change without notice.
 Confirm all details directly with the company in question.